+91 9850899363 Affiliated to

 6. Rudrabhishek Puja in Trimbakeshwar Temple

-Rudrabhishek Puja at Trimbakeshwar Temple is done for peace, growth, and spirituality.
+Rudrabhishek Puja is done for peace, growth, and spirituality.
 It's highly regarded and is mentioned in the Vedas.
 Lord Rama even performed it before his journey in the Ramayana.
-The ritual involves offering prayers and a sacred bath to Lord Shiva, and it's especially beneficial when done at the Jyotirlinga of Lord Shiva in Trimbakeshwar Temple.
+The ritual involves offering prayers and a sacred bath to Lord Shiva, and it's especially beneficial when done at the Jyotirlinga of Lord Shiva in the Temple.
 Rudrabhishek is often performed on Mondays, during Shravan, and on Mahashivratri for its pure and significant nature in Hinduism.

 Rudrabhishek Puja is considered a remedy for many issues.
 It's believed to remove the negative influence of planetary positions.
 Here are Ridrabhishek Puja benefits like: